 The on-board processing quality control workflow ensures high quality data sets, as well as clear and early detection of potential problems.
 Fully processed data sets are transferred by satellite to land within hours after each round of receiver recovery is completed.
 This enables a fast-track delivery with a feedback cycle for both onshore geoscientists and on-board client representatives.

 After the offshore data delivery is approved, the G&G team start working on data conditioning and preparation for inversion.

 Detailed Data Quality Control

-Allton has developed an interactively 1D feasibility study program called EzExplorer.
-Allton can with EzExplorer work closely together with our clients on the fly building geomodels for sensitivity testing.
-EzExplorer allow to test a number of different parameters such as resistivity, prospect burial depth, prospect thickness etc. EzExplorer can efficiently scan any multi-dimensional parameters that may be of interest to check sensitivity to a range of prospects under different geological settings being presence of a volcanic layer, salt etc.
+Allton has developed an interactive 1D feasibility study program called EzExplorer.
+With EzExplorer Allton can work collaboratively with our clients on the fly building multiple geomodels for sensitivity testing.
+EzExplorer flexibility allows testing of a number of different parameters such as resistivity, prospect burial depth, prospect thickness and other suggested parameters.
+EzExplorer can efficiently scan any multi-dimensional parameters that may be of interest to check sensitivity to a range of prospects under different geological settings such as the presence of a volcanic layer or salt.

 Figure 1: Response of target with and without reservoir for two receiver-transmitter offsets for a model with given parameter settings.

 Figure 2: Max sensitivity as a function of response time vs receiver-transmitter offset for a given model scan.
 It’s possible to scan all other parameters like sea depth and target thickness interactively to investigate how this will affect the sensitivity

 For further information about the software and/or licensing options please contact Allton´s CTO Dr. Svein Ellingsrud.